liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Petra: \[…Yes.\]

-Petra appealed to her inner self, taking as much care as she could to keep her answers calm.
+Petra appealed to her heart, taking as much care as she could to keep her answers calm.

 Her argument made sense.
 Not only Petra's answer, but Musica's as well.
 His answer had no impurities, nor he did not unreasonably force Petra to